 Dr. Sam Tsemberis is a clinical psychologist and CEO at the Pathways Housing First Institute.
-He is a faculty member at the Department of Psychiatry at Columbia University Medical Center in New York.
-Tsemberis is co-author of Housing First: Ending Homelessness, Transforming Systems, and Changing Lives and author of Housing First Collection: The Pathways Model to End Homelessness for People with Mental Health and Substance Use Disorders.
-He also the founder of the widely replicated Housing First model.
+He is also a faculty member at the Department of Psychiatry at Columbia University Medical Center in New York.
+Tsemberis is the co-author of Housing First: Ending Homelessness, Transforming Systems, and Changing Lives and author of Housing First Collection: The Pathways Model to End Homelessness for People with Mental Health and Substance Use Disorders.
+He is also the founder of the widely replicated Housing First model.
 Reuben McLaren spoke with Tsemberis to discuss the conception and structure of Housing First.

 Reuben McLaren: How did you come up with the idea of Housing First?